Existence of 2-parameter crossings, with applications: Abstract

 \section{Abstract}

-A Morse 2-function is a generic map from a manifold $M$ of arbitrary finite dimension to a surface $B$.
-Its critical set is a smooth 1-submanifold of $M$ that maps to a cusped, immersed collection of circles and (in the case that $M$ and $B$ are closed with nonempty boundary) properly embedded arcs in $B$.
-The aim of this paper is to explain exactly when it is possible to move these circles around in $B$ and to give a few examples when $M$ is a closed 4-manifold.
+A Morse 2-function is a generic smooth map $f$ from a manifold $M$ of arbitrary finite dimension to a surface $B$.
+Its critical set maps to an immersed collection of cusped arcs in $B$.
+The aim of this paper is to explain exactly when it is possible to move these arcs around in $B$ by a homotopy of $f$ and to give a library of examples when $M$ is a closed 4-manifold.
+The last two sections give applications to the theory of crown diagrams of smooth 4-manifolds.